IntelliTect-Samples/EWU-CSCD371-2024-Fall/Assignment.md

 - `Jester` approprietly retrieves jokes and sends them to the output: ✔❌
 - Chuck Norris jokes ge filtered out: ✔❌
 - Jester code coverage is above 90%: ✔❌
+- Enable nullability in the .csproj files and ensure no errors or warnings: ✔❌

 ### Extra Credit
 - Output to console implementat is unit tested: ✔❌